blackredscarf/pytorch-SkipGram/README.md

 mkdir data
 python data.py
 ```
-Default use the [text8.zip](http://mattmahoney.net/dc/text8.zip).
+Default download the [text8.zip](http://mattmahoney.net/dc/text8.zip).
 The script will serialize the data to the local.

 If you want to use your own data, use function `read_own_data(filename)` in `data.py`